open-mmlab/mmyolo/docs/en/get_started.md

                           yolov5_s-v61_syncbn_fast_8xb16-300e_coco.py \
                           yolov5_s-v61_syncbn_fast_8xb16-300e_coco_20220918_084700-86e02187.pth

-# Optional parameters
-# --out-dir ./output *The detection results are output to the specified directory.
-When args have action --show, the script do not save results.
-Default: ./output
-# --device cuda:0    *The computing resources used, including cuda and cpu.
-Default: cuda:0
-# --show             *Display the results on the screen.
-Default: False
-# --score-thr 0.3    *Confidence threshold.
-Default: 0.3
 ```
+Optional parameters:
+- `--out-dir`: The detection results are output to the specified directory.
+When args have action `--show`, the script do not save results.
+Default is `./output`.
+- `--save-json-type'`: Save predict info to json with type in ("cwh", "tl-wh", "tl-br").
+File will be saved with file named `predict.json` under `--out-dir`.
+When args have action `--show`, the script do not save results.
+Default not saving json file.
+  - `cwh`: BBox center xy and bbox wh.
+  - `tl-wh`: Bbox top-left xy and bbox wh.
+  - `tl-br`: Bbox top-left xy and bottom-right xy.
+- `--device`: The computing resources used, including cuda and cpu.
+Default is `cuda:0`.
+- `--show` : Display the results on the screen.
+Default is `False`.
+- `--score-thr`: Confidence threshold.
+Default is `0.3`.

 You will see a new image on your `output` folder, where bounding boxes are plotted.